Something that I’ve become very passionate about lately is the importance of tracking your spending.

 A big reason for that is, well, I was newly self-employed and was terrified that I would run out of money!
-I had an idea of how much I could earn working for myself, but I was afraid of the worst happening and me not making enough money to survive off of.
+I had an idea of how much I could earn working for myself, but I was afraid of the worst happening and not making enough money to survive.

 Tracking Your Spending Will Also Show You the Root Problem of Why You’re Overspending

 What we found out was a lot of our spending did not align with our values.
 Moreover, when we did spend a lot in certain categories (ie. clothes shopping, take-out, alcohol), it was because we were stressed, overworked or just unmotivated to stick to our budget.

 So really, the problem wasn’t just that we were just spending too much and we needed to stop.
 The problem was that there wasn’t enough balance in our lives.
 We weren’t using our time efficiently.
 We were working too much.
 We were spending our money on things to make us feel better, but really what we should have been doing is focusing on eating healthier, going to bed at a reasonable time, working out, practicing meditation, limiting our screen time, and so on.

 Tracking our spending made us realize that we weren’t actually living the lives we wanted to live.
 Part of the reason I became self-employed was to have more freedom with my time and more balance in my life.
 And the numbers showed that’s not at all what I was doing.